CenturyLinkCloud/PublicKB/Network/vpn-client-connection-troubleshooting.md

   </li>
 </ol>
 <ul>
-  <li>You can find your OpenVPN port by going to your Program Files(x86)/OpenVPN/config/VpnName and opening your VpnName.ovpn file with notepad or a similar editor. &nbsp;The proto = protocol (tcp or udp), and the last number on the remote line is the port
+  <li>You can find your OpenVPN port by going to your Program Files(x86)/OpenVPN/config/VpnName and opening your VpnName.ovpn file with notepad or a similar editor.
+The proto = protocol (tcp or udp), and the last number on the remote line is the port
     it uses) &nbsp;Example UDP 1194</li>
 </ul>